 - London, BL, Royal 20 D I – the earliest and most authoritative witness of the second redaction.
 The alignment of Royal includes Prose 5, a section which is exclusive to the second redaction. [see the reproduction]

-- London, BL, Additional 15268 – an important representative of the ‘Acre’ group, i.e. one of the late thirteenth-century manuscripts produced in the Latin Kingdom of Jerusalem. [see the reproduction]
+- London, BL, Additional 15268 – an important representative of the ‘Acre’ group, i.e. one of the late thirteenth-century manuscripts produced in the Latin Kingdom of Jerusalem, which disseminate the 'long' version of the first redaction. [see the reproduction]

 - Paris, BnF, f. fr.
 17177 – derives from the ‘beta version’ of the first redaction and provides a further abbreviated text; it represents one of the rare cases in which the Histoire ancienne is copied in a manuscript compilation. [see the reproduction]

 - Chantilly, Bibliothèque du château, 726 – the earliest witness to transmit the Histoire ancienne with the Faits des Romains; produced in Italy, likely for Charles I of Anjou (d.
 1285), towards the end of the thirteenth century; shares the iconographic tradition (multi-compartment illuminations across two registers) with BL, Additional 19669 and BnF, f. fr.
 17177. [see the reproduction]

 To navigate Alignment, go to the Settings menu, on the top right of the page.

 Users can choose from three options for visualisation:

 - Table: this is the best option for users who need to locate a paragraph in one of the manuscripts or compare the contents or rubrics of a short range of paragraphs.
 The sequence of paragraphs will appear in a classic tabular presentation.

 - Bars: this is the best option for users who would like a synthetic view of larger textual ranges, such as entire sections or the whole text.
 It is also the most suitable solution for individuating patterns of variation.